22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

-Polenta is a traditional Italian dish made from cornmeal.
-It can be served hot as a comforting porridge-like dish or chilled and sliced for grilling or frying.
-It has a subtle corn flavor that takes well to generous amounts of butter and cheese, and it makes an excellent base for saucy dishes, such as chicken cacciatore or meatballs.
 There are two types of polenta: traditional and instant.
 Traditional polenta is made with coarsely ground cornmeal and takes up to an hour to cook with frequent stirring.
 Instant polenta, on the other hand, is made with pre-cooked, dried and finely ground cornmeal, and takes just minutes to prepare.
-Although the traditional version has a more rustic texture and pronounced corn flavor, I usually opt for instant polenta for convenience.
+Although the traditional version has a more rustic texture and pronounced corn flavor, I usually opt for instant for convenience.
 It still delivers great taste, and you can’t beat a side dish that can be whipped up in 10 minutes!

-ingredients to make creamy polenta
+ingredients to make creamy polenta.

 Step-by-Step Instructions